indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingReferees/PaperReviewingReferees.rst

         |image7|

  When you access the Referee Area you will find a list of all the contributions that are assign to you for judgment.
+You can follow:
-You can follow if the author of the contribution had submitted the mateials for reviewing.
-You can see the state for every contribution - if it is judged by the Content Reviewers or by the Layout Reviewer, or by both.
-Once the Layout Reviewer has given a judgment and Content Reviewers have given their opinion of the contribution you can see their status:
+  * if the author of the contribution has submitted the mateials for reviewing
+  * the state for every contribution, if it is judged by the Content Reviewers or by the Layout Reviewer, or by both.

         |image5|

- Your responsibility as Referee will be to give the final judgment for the contribution:
- ``to be corrected``, ``rejected``, ``accepted`` or one of the statues added by the Managers.
- Accessing again the reviewing part (by clicking on the contribution's Title) you will be able to see the judgments and the opinions of the layout and the content given by the reviewing team.
+ Your responsibility as Referee will be to give the **final judgment** for the contribution: ``to be corrected``, ``rejected``, ``accepted`` or one of the customized statues added by the Managers.
+Accessing again the reviewing area (by clicking on the contribution's title) you will be able to see the judgments and the opinions of the layout and the content given by the reviewing team.

- To submit your final judgment click on ``Send`` button.
-If the Managers of the Paper Reviewing set this option - the authors of the contribution will receive automatically generated e-mail notification containing your comments and judgment.
+ In order to submit your final judgment click on ``Send`` button.
+The authors of the contribution will receive automatically generated e-mail notification containing your comments and judgment, if the Managers of the Paper Reviewing set this option.

         |image6|

- The material which is subject of reviewing is accessible for the Referees.
+ The material which is subject of reviewing is accessible for the Referees from the ``Material to Review`` tab.

         |image8|

  The system gives you the opportunity to follow the reviewing history for every contribution.
- The reviewing history is build when there are more than one reviews per contribution.
- You can access it just right after you send your final judgment.
+ The reviewing history is built when there are more than one reviews per paper.
+You can access it just right after you send your final judgment from the ``History`` tab.

         |image9|